Career Development

 Do you enjoy the environment you work in?
 If it’s filled with hostility and poor communication, then probably not.

-Negative energy and a lack of clear processes and communication between departments and team members can really demotivate employees, making it hard to feel good about being at work.
+Negative energy and a lack of clear processes and communication between departments and team members can really demotivate employees, making it hard to feel positive about being at work.

-This can be reason enough to leave, but if a toxic work environment starts to leak into your personal life, then you know it’s time to make a change.
+This can be reason enough to leave on its own, but if a toxic work environment starts to leak into your personal life, then you know it’s time to make a change.

 #10.
 Staff turnover is high